 One section of the book focuses on how self-compassion can improve interactions with others.
 This includes a chapter on improving things in the bedroom by letting go of sexual shame.

 I quite liked the author’s approach to self-compassion.
 It doesn’t rely on being positive or having strong self-esteem, which makes it broadly accessible.
-Kind of like in Brené Brown’s books, research findings are incorporated, but not in a textbookish way.
+Kind of like in Brené Brown’s books, Self-Compassion incorporates research findings, but not in a textbookish way.
 There are plenty of real life examples to illustrate the concepts covered.

-I think this would be a great read for anyone struggling with self-criticism.
+I think this would be a great read for anyone who struggles with self-criticism.
 And really, we could probably all benefit from a little more kindness toward ourselves.

 The author’s website is self-compassion.org.